 - Industries which rely upon a low-skilled and temporary workforce with fluctuating seasonal work also carry a higher risk of exploitations, as do those which rely on migrant workers

-The risk of having forced labour in the supply chain will vary subject to the complexity, sector and locations of supply chains involved.
+- The risk of having forced labour in the value chain will vary subject to the complexity, sector and locations of value chains involved.

 Besides the UNGPs, there are other guidelines promoting best practices for businesses in how they respect the rights of children.
 A prominent example is “Children's Rights and Business Principles” published in 2012 by UNICEF, the UN Global Compact and Save the Children.
 The ILO also promotes tools and guidance to identify and combat forced and bonded labour.

-However, there is still considerable controversy over the best approach to ensuring that modern slavery is not part of the supply chain.
-Many businesses and NGO practitioners doubt the value of ‘ethical auditing’ of supply chains, which has a poor track record in identifying cases or promoting change.
-As an alternative, risk analysis to identify the parts of supply chains most likely to engage in modern slavery and human rights investigations of those supply chains to identify any wrongdoings and potential remediation measures are advocated.
+However, there is still considerable controversy over the best approach to ensuring that modern slavery is not part of the value chain.
+Many businesses and NGO practitioners doubt the value of ‘ethical auditing’ of value chains, which has a poor track record in identifying cases or promoting change.
+Instead a combination of strategies is advocated: risk analysis to identify the parts of value chains most likely to engage in modern slavery; human rights investigations of those value chains to identify any wrongdoings; and potential remediation.
 This often involves promoting freedom of association, credible complaints procedures, and working with local civil society and government to bring about systemic change.